 In light of the community’s concerns regarding weak or non-existent cell signal at Art City Elementary, the local school district’s Director of Operations, Matt Gledhill went into action.

 The Nebo School District contacted Jim Henderson of Springville’s Ekho Comm.
-Over the next few weeks, Jim and his WilsonPro Certified Installer team went to work placing a WilsonPro cell signal amplifier system into Art City Elementary—addressing its worst areas of connectivity.
+Over the next few weeks, Jim and his WilsonPro Certified Installer team went to work placing a WilsonPro Repeater System into Art City Elementary—addressing its worst areas of connectivity.

 Previously, the school had attempted to resolve their cell reception issues with other another cell signal boosting solution.
 This solution didn’t work as expected and many still harbored initial skepticism as to the impact that could be made.